DirecTV Now has been around since late 2016, but AT&T’s streaming TV bundle got a major upgrade this week with a new interface and cloud DVR service.

 Any other caveats?

 NFL games are not available to stream on mobile devices, due to an exclusivity deal between Verizon and the league.
 The same restriction applies to other streaming bundles such as Sling TV and PlayStation Vue.
+Fortunately, you’ll be able to stream those games on your phone for free during the 2018-2019 season, even if you’re not a Verizon Wireless customer.

 How easy is it to cancel service?